Characters of Final Fantasy VIII: Ellone

-Ellone (エルオーネ, Eruōne) is a mysterious girl who is the missing "Sis" of Squall's past.
-She has the ability to send a person's consciousness back in time and into the body of another, so they can experience the actions of that person.
-She uses this to send Squall's party into Laguna's past adventures, hoping that they would alter the past, but eventually realizes that her abilities can view history, not alter it.
+Ellone (エルオーネ, Eruōne) is a mysterious woman who is the missing "Sis" of Squall's past.
+She has the ability to send a person's consciousness back in time and into the body of another, so they can experience the history of that person.
+She uses this to send Squall's party into Laguna's past adventures, hoping that they would alter the past, but eventually realizes that her abilities can only view history, not alter it.
 Ultimecia needs this power to achieve "Time Compression", so she uses Edea and the Galbadian military to find her.

-Despite being important to the story, as she connects the relationships between some character and is the target of Ultimecia, Ellone's importance is mostly told in flashbacks.
-After Esthar soldiers killed Ellone's parents under sorceress Adel's orders, she lived with Raine in the small Winhill village, where she also developed a close relationship with her adoptive uncle, Laguna.
+Despite being a key figure to the plot, Ellone's story is mostly told in flashbacks.
+After Esthar soldiers killed Ellone's parents under sorceress Adel's orders, she lived with Raine in the small village of Winhill, where she also developed a close relationship with her adoptive uncle, Laguna.
 These peaceful times lasted until she was captured by Esthar.
-Afterward, Laguna travelled to Esthar to rescue her while participating in Esthar's rebellion to overthrow Adel.
-After Adel's incarceration in space, Laguna having to remain in Esthar as president, and Raine's death, Ellone moved to Cid and Edea's orphanage, where she became an older sister figure to Squall and the other orphans; eventually, she followed Cid to Balamb Garden.
-Early on in the game, Squall's party finds Ellone in the library of Balamb Garden.
+Laguna travelled to Esthar to rescue her and participated in the rebellion to overthrow Adel.
+After Adel's incarceration in space, Laguna had to remain in Esthar as president.
+Upon Raine's death, Ellone moved to Cid and Edea's orphanage, where she became an older sister figure to Squall and the other orphans; eventually, she followed Cid to Balamb Garden.

-Fujin
+Fujin and Raijin

 Fujin (風神, Fūjin) is a young woman with pale skin and short silver hair who wears an eye patch.
-She is a member of Balamb Garden's disciplinary committee alongside Seifer and Raijin; the three of them form a close "posse", even when Seifer leaves Garden.
+Raijin (雷神) is a tall, muscular man with dark hair and features.
+They follow Seifer as members of the Balamb Garden Disciplinary Committee and join him when he defects to the Galbadian army.
 Fujin prefers to speak in terse sentences; in the Japanese version, she speaks in Kanji.
-Near the end of the game, she explains to Squall that she will temporarily break ties with Seifer because of his recent behavior.
-In battle, Fujin wields a chakram and uses wind-based magic.
-She shares her name with the Japanese god of wind, Fūjin.
+Raijin has a habit of ending his sentences with "ya know" (もんよ, mon'yo).
+Near the end of the game, she explains to Squall that she and Raijin will temporarily break ties with Seifer because of his recent behavior—they make up in the ending FMV.
+In battle, Fujin wields a chakram and uses wind-based magic and Raijin uses a bō staff and thunder-based magic.

 Fujin and Raijin were to appear in Final Fantasy VII, but the designers excluded them due to their similarity to the Turks.
-In Kingdom Hearts II, a younger version of Fujin, named "Fuu" (フウ), appears as a member of Seifer's gang.
-She is voiced by Rio Natsuki in Japanese and Jillian Bowen in English.
+Nomura designed them with old shounen manga in mind.
+In Kingdom Hearts II, a younger versions of Fujin and Raijin appear as members of Seifer's gang.
+Fujin is voiced by Rio Natsuki in Japanese and Jillian Bowen in English.
+Raijin is voiced by Kazuya Nakai in Japanese and Brandon Adams in English.